About Montpelier Alive

 Board of Directors

-Scott Van Beck, Chair; Co-Founder, The Education Game
+Scott Van Beck, Chair; Co-Founder of The Education Game

-Ray Mikus, Secretary; Owner, Green Light Real Estate
+Ray Mikus, Secretary; Owner at Green Light Real Estate

 Ras Moshe Burnett; Musician